 Arizona Rule Of Criminal Procedure 32.6(c), along with the corresponding state statute – A.R.S.
 13-4236 – plainly and clearly says, “The court shall review the petition within twenty days after the defendant’s reply was due.”
 The Constitution of Arizona, Article 2 § 11 also states, “Justice in all cases shall be administered openly, and without unnecessary delay.”
-Though you may read all the documents and review the record yourself for clarification, the Maricopa County court, by law, had to decide on the post-conviction petition by September 1, which never happened.
+The Maricopa County court, by law, had to decide on the post-conviction petition by September 1, which never happened.
+The public record is easily accessible online.
 I filed the special action on September 14, two weeks after the trial court was supposed to have already decided post-conviction relief.

 Rule 8.5.
 Continuances

 a.
 Form of Motion.
 A continuance of a trial may be granted on the motion of a party.
 Any motion must be in writing and state with specificity the reason(s) justifying the continuance.

 A continuance of any trial date shall be granted only upon a showing that extraordinary circumstances exist and that delay is indispensable to the interests of justice.
 A continuance may be granted only for so long as is necessary to serve the interests of justice.
 In ruling on a motion for continuance, the court shall consider the rights of the defendant and any victim to a speedy disposition of the case.
 If a continuance is granted, the court shall state the specific reasons for the continuance on the record.